Derived Azumaya algebras and twisted $K$-theory: Topological -theory of derived Azumaya algebras

 where $\text{Perf}(X , \alpha)$ is the derived $\infty$-category of $\alpha$-twisted sheaves on $X$ We will not recall exactly the precise definition of a semi-orthogonal decomposition.
 The significance of this for us lies in the fact that, there will be a decomposition of the algebraic $K$-theories:

 This is because (connective) algebraic $K$-theory is an additive invariant and hence sends split exact sequences of stable $\infty$-categories to sums.
-This will be true when we pullback to other schemes as well: if $U \in Sch_{/ X}$, then the corresponding decomposition exists for $\text{Perf}( U \times_{X} P)$ where the decomposition ranges over $\alpha_{U}$-twisted sheaves on $U$.
+This will be true when we pullback to other schemes as well: if $U \in \text{Sch}_{X}$, then we have the decomposition

 \begin{proof}[Proof of Theorem \ref{idk}] Since colimits are created objectwise in the category $Shv^{\acute{e}t}_{Sp}(X)$, and since sheafification $L: Pre_{Sp}(X) \to Shv^{\acute{e}t}_{Sp}(X)$ preserves colimits, we deduce from the above that